-In the world of Marines, the name of Clifford M. Wooldridge refers to the story and extraordinary things which occurred on June 18, 2010 when young Marine Wooldridge was part of the convoy which came under heavy fire.
+In the world of Marines, the name of Clifford M. Wooldridge refers to the story and extraordinary things that occurred on June 18, 2010, when young Marine Wooldridge was part of the convoy which came under heavy fire.
 Wooldridge was with his Marines in Humvee, when suddenly approximately 15 enemy combatants tried to ambush the convoy.
 What happened next was astounding.

 Clifford Wooldridge from United States Marine Corps served as Vehicle Commander in the rank of Corporal at the time of the attack.
 He was part of US-led coalition forces in Afghanistan deployed to support Operation Enduring Freedom.
 When his vehicle approached the ambush location, Wooldridge ordered his squad to dismount and maneuver to the suspected enemy location, soon they spotted a group of approx. 15 enemy combatants.